massimilianofurlan/algorithmic_pricing/README.md

-# Algorithmic pricing
+# Algorithmic pricing with coarse memory

-Replication of "Artificial intelligence, algorithmic pricing and collusion," American Economic Review, 2020
+Agents perfectly remember their own past prices, but have limited memory their rival's past prices.

 ### Dependencies (Julia):